 What do you offer for teenagers?

-On Sunday mornings, teenagers are given opportunities to serve.
-These young men and women are vital parts of the weekend experience.
-On Wednesday nights, we have a place just for them: all middle school and high school students are invited to gather at St. Bethlehem Church on Dunbar Cave Road.
-There, they will find a worship gathering specifically tailored for them.
+On Sunday mornings teenagers are given opportunities to serve.
+These young men and women serve in vital roles throughout our Sunday morning gatherings.
+On Wednesday nights we have a place just for them.
+Middle School and High School students gather at Richview Middle School.
 Check out www.relevantstudents.com for details.

 Do you have Sunday School or small groups?

 We believe that lives are changed in the context of community.
 Because of that, we offer small groups.
 These groups of 12-15 people meet once a week in relaxing environments all over the city (most meet in homes).
 The Bible is discussed, friendships are made, and lives are changed.
 E-mail our Director of Small Groups here.